MaykiHu/cse444-21wi-simple-db-mayki/README.md

 ## 3\.
 Logistics

-You must submit your code (see below) as well as the final project report as per the instructions [here](https://courses.cs.washington.edu/courses/cse444/21wi/content/Project.html).
-There is no separate writeup for this lab, just the final report document file included in your directory.

 ### 3.1\.
 Collaboration

 All CSE 444 labs are to be completed INDIVIDUALLY!
 However, you may discuss your high-level approach to solving each lab with other students in the class.